 When meat is the hero of the dish, it’s so important to choose the best quality you can afford.
 It’s worthwhile to source free-range, grass-fed beef as the taste is without a doubt superior.
-The fat or marbling will look slightly more yellow that white, which indicates that the cattle are indeed grass-fed.
-With South Africa producing some of the best cuts of meat in the world, the choices are endless.
-Rump, sirloin or beef fillet are fantastic alternatives.
-Do remember that fillet is extra lean and will require care when cooking to prevent drying out.
-The outside of the meat needs some serious heat to scorch the sugars and to deliver a gorgeous caramelised crust with a blushingly pink centre.
+The fat or marbling will look slightly more yellow that white, which indicates that the cattle are grass-fed.
+Rump, sirloin or beef fillet are good alternatives.
+Remember that fillet is extra lean and needs care when cooking.

 I’ve kept the measurements for the marinade simple and easy to remember.
-There’s literally 2 of everything which makes this a super-handy little recipe to keep in your back pocket.
-I think I’ll call it the 2 by 2 marinade for meat.
+It’s literally 2 of everything which makes this a super-handy recipe to fall back on.

 Best Marinated Rib-eye Steak